Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 ## Detailed user guide

-### Required input files

-- A proteome fasta file
-- A parent directory containing all of the wiff and wiff.scan files to be analysed
-    - Data can be in sub-directories within the parent directory
-    - Data can be symlinked
-- [dot_wine.tar](#dia-nn-resource) containing the PC version of DIA-NN installed with Wine and containing the vendor dll files required for wiff analysis
-- [Singularity container](#wine-singularity-container) with Wine and Mono

-### 0. Setup
+### Setup the repository

-Navigate to your working directory on Gadi:
+Navigate to your working directory on NCI Gadi (or your own infrastructure, please note script adjustments will be required as previosuly noted):

 ```
 cd /scratch/<project>